mailman-elixir/mailman/README.md

 ### Configuration using Mix.Config

-You can pass context configuration to Mailman using Mix.Config.
-If you don't set `config` field value in `Mailman.Context{}` struct, or if you set it to `nil`, Mailman expect to read the value from Mix.Config (anywhere in your `config.exs` file, or a file imported by it).
+You can pass context configuration to Mailman using `Mix.Config`.
+If you don't set a `config` field value in `Mailman.Context{}` struct, or if you set it to `nil`, Mailman expect to read the value from your `config.exs` file (or a file imported by it).

 Here is an example config file snippet for Mailman: